sablier-labs/docs/docs/reference/lockup/legacy/guides/streams.md

 sidebar_position: 3
 ---

-Every interaction with the v1 (legacy) Protocol is in relation to a specific "token stream".
+Every interaction with the Legacy Protocol is in relation to a specific "token stream".
 This is how we refer to a real-time payment.

 A token stream has six properties: